 How Cash Out Works

-To explain how the cash out feature works though we we assume the betting event is well serviced by cash out by a bookie.
-If you have placed a 4 team football accumulator bet you will most likely have the cash out option so once the bet is placed and the matches start the action really gets going.
-As the games go on depending on how your bets are going then the cash out amount offered by the bookie will vary.
+To explain how the cash-out feature works though we will assume the betting event is well serviced by cash out by a bookie.
+If you have placed a 4 team football accumulator bet you will most likely have the cash-out option so once the bet is placed and the matches start the action really gets going.
+As the games go on depending on how your bets are going then the cash-out amount offered by the bookie will vary.
 The more likely your bets look like winning the closer to the full potential winnings will be the amount offered, and likewise, if your teams are all losing you will be offered pennies, literally.

 The one problem people tend to have with cashing out bets is that they need to be following their bets constantly and taking stock of what is happening.
 This isn’t always possible though so Betfair and Bet365 both became a small group of bookies that have created Auto Cash Out.
 This allows you to set an amount you would like to cash out at and automatically does that for you so you don’t have to keep watching what is going on and get on with everyday life.